Docker

 Now visit http://localhost:8080 to see your UserFrosting homepage!

-You should see the default UserFrosting pages and be able to login with the newly created master account.
+You should see the default UserFrosting pages and be able to log in with the newly created admin account.

 docker-compose stop